Community Building Picture Books for Upper Elementary Students

 Kick off your classroom community discussions easily with these books.
 Use one a week for a few weeks, or one a day for a full week.
 Don;t forget to reveist these books all year long to keep your positive classroom community strong!

 Looking to continue to discuss classroom community with your students each day?
-These quotes are a great way to engage students in discussing important themes like kindness, friendships and of course community building!
-Perfect for morning meeting time or after recess discussions.
+These quotes are a great way to engage students in discussing important themes like kindness, friendships, and, of course, community building!
+Perfect for morning meeting time or after-recess discussions.

 LOVE these ideas?
 Pin to save!